 Irwin Rubin's Construction #4, 1960, exhibited in New Forms — New Media II at the Martha Jackson Gallery

 Rubin’s work from the early 1960s was associated with the Neo-Dada movement and was included in the New Forms — New Media exhibitions at the Martha Jackson Gallery, New York, NY.
 His collages and constructions were also featured in group shows at the Stable Gallery, Byron Gallery, and Bertha Schaefer Gallery, all in New York City.
 National and international exhibition venues include: Gallerie Iris Clert, Paris, France; the Pace Gallery, Boston, MA; the Walker Art Center, Minneapolis, MN; the Baltimore Museum of Art, Baltimore, MD; the Museum of Art, Rhode Island School of Design, Providence, RI; and the Aldrich Contemporary Art Museum, Ridgefield, CT.
 Rubin’s Construction #21 was featured in Wit and Whimsy in Twentieth Century Art, a traveling exhibition organized by the American Federation of Arts, mounted at nine museums and university galleries throughout the United States.
-Rubin’s work is held in the permanent collections of the Yale University Art Gallery, the RISD Museum, the Cooper Hewitt Smithsonian Design Museum, the Green-Wood Historic Fund, and the Sheldon Museum, the Josef and Anni Albers Foundation, and the Smithsonian Archives of American Art.
+Rubin’s work is held in the permanent collections of the Yale University Art Gallery, the RISD Museum, the Cooper Hewitt Smithsonian Design Museum, the Green-Wood Historic Fund, the Sheldon Museum, the Josef and Anni Albers Foundation, and the Smithsonian Archives of American Art.

 Rubin taught color theory, drawing, and two-dimensional design for nearly half a century.
 He held posts at the School of Architecture, University of Texas, Austin, TX (1955); the Department of Art, Florida State University, Tallahassee, FL (1956-1958); and Pratt Institute, New York, NY (1964-1967).
 From 1967 to 1974 Rubin taught freehand drawing and color to architecture students at Cooper Union.
 From 1971-2001 he taught foundation and advanced color theory, drawing, and design at The Cooper Union School of Art.
 Works form his Freehand Drawing course were featured in Education of an Architect: A Point of View, a 1971 Museum of Modern Art exhibition and catalog showcasing projects by Cooper Union architecture students from 1964-1971.
 His teachings and students’ drawings are also included in Cynthia Dantzic’s Design Dimensions: An Introduction to the Visual Surface (Prentice Hall, 1990) and in Alexander Caragonne’s The Texas Rangers: Notes from an Architectural Underground, (MIT Press, 1995).